 - Urodynamic tests

-What are the treatment options for IC/ PBS?
+What are the treatment options for Interstitial cystitis / Painful Bladder Syndrome?

-There are many treatment options available for IC/ PBS.
-Unfortunately there is no cure for this condition and no single treatment that works for all patients.
-The choice of treatment will depend on the severity and type of the patient’s symptoms as well as patient and doctor preferences.
+There are many treatment options available for Interstitial Cystitis (IC) / Painful Bladder Syndrome (PBS).
+Unfortunately, there is no cure for this condition and no single treatment that works for all patients.
+The choice of treatment will depend on the severity and type of the patient’s symptoms, as well as patient and doctor preferences.
 Different treatment options are tried until good symptom relief is achieved.
-Often “multimodal treatment” is recommended for patients with IC / PBS which encompasses:
+Often “multimodal treatment” is recommended for patients with IC / PBS, which encompasses:

 - Dietary changes